Computer Support Specialist

-Objective: The Computer Support Specialist program was developed to give the student classroom instruction, lab and real work experience to prepare for a career in the technical side of personal computers.
+Objective: This computer support specialist training program combines classroom instruction, lab and real work experience to prepare you for a career in computers.

 This program offers training in hardware support and services including basic electronic theory, terminology and computer system assembly complete with software installation, troubleshooting, techniques and solutions.
 There is an introduction to LAN cabling and design, installation, and maintenance.
-The Computer Support Specialist program also provides students with basic networking skills, which includes Microsoft Windows Clients operating systems and servers.
+This program also provides students with basic networking skills, which includes Microsoft Windows Clients operating systems and servers.

 In keeping with the philosophy of Empire College, courses are included in management communications and career transitions, designed with the Computer Support Specialist in mind.
 The emphasis in this program is placed on marketable skills (employability).